2024 Mississauga mayoral by-election: By-election process

 In June 2023, Councillor Alvin Tedjo spoke against the concept of an appointed mayor serving the remainder of the term if Crombie won.
 Mississauga was given strong mayor powers after the statement, a change that legislatively requires a by-election in this situation.

-Councillor Joe Horneck is looking to ban candidates for mayor from holding the rotating position of acting mayor.
+Councillor Joe Horneck looked to ban candidates for mayor from holding the rotating position of acting mayor.
 The change was requested at the December 13 meeting of council.
-Mississauga News noted that John Kovac was acting mayor for December and January, and has not ruled out a run for mayor, and that announced candidate Carolyn Parrish is scheduled for February and March.
+Mississauga News noted that John Kovac was acting mayor for December and January, and had not ruled out a run for mayor, and that announced candidate Carolyn Parrish was scheduled for February and March.
 Parrish agreed to the change.
 Councillor Matt Mahoney requested the concept be referred to the city's governance committee, who will meet January 29.
 Acting mayors cannot use that title if they endorse a candidate.

-The City of Mississauga estimates a $3.5 million cost to a by-election, to be funded from election reserves.
-Carolyn Parrish has decided to resign from her Ward 5 seat upon registering as a mayoral candidate; any ward by-election would cost $500,000.
-The city aims to hire 1700 election workers.
+The City of Mississauga estimated a $3.5 million cost to a by-election, to be funded from election reserves.
+Carolyn Parrish decided to resign from her Ward 5 seat upon registering as a mayoral candidate; any ward by-election would cost $500,000.
+The city aimed to hire 1700 election workers.

 On January 31, Mississauga City Council received a report from the city clerk, with recommendations on the election.
 It proposed that the nomination process last from March 6 to April 26, with the main election day on June 10.
-That day is a professional activity day for the two main school boards, freeing space for voting locations.
+That day was a professional activity day for the two main school boards, freeing space for voting locations.